Gopal Gaonkar

-Born and raised in Hanehalli village, Gaonkar completed his high school (1955) from the A. H. School, Bankikodla.
+Born and raised in Hanehalli village, Gaonkar completed his high school (1955) from the Anandashram High School, Bankikodla.
 Gaonkar earned a B.E. degree (1960) in Civil Engineering from B.V.B.
-College of Engineering & Technology (Now known as KLE Technological University), Hubli, a M.E. degree (1963) in Civil Engineering from VJTI, Mumbai and a D.Sc. degree (1967) in Helicopter Engineering from Washington University in St. Louis.
-Prior to joining FAU, Gaonkar was a research professor at the University of Southern Illinois, Edwardsville and a professor of Aerospace Engineering at the Indian Institute of Science, Bangalore.
+College of Engineering & Technology (Now known as KLE Technological University), Hubli a M.E. degree (1963) in Civil Engineering from VJTI, Mumbai and a D.Sc. degree (1967) in Helicopter Engineering from the McKelvey School of Engineering at Washington University in St. Louis.

+Prior to joining FAU, Gaonkar was a research professor at Southern Illinois University Edwardsville and a professor of Aerospace Engineering at the Indian Institute of Science, Bangalore.
+His research interests are in Helicopter dynamics, Floquet theory and Large-Scale and parallel computing.

 During the year 2009–2010, Gaonkar was a visiting professor at Washington University in St. Louis, his alma mater.

-He is married to Anasuya Gaonkar, and has two daughters.
-He has four grandsons and two granddaughters.
+He is married to Anasuya Gaonkar, and has two children.
+He has six grandchildren.